-- Usually, the cause of overactive bladder symptoms is unknown. - Sometimes OAB is related to other conditions like: - Infections in your urinary tract (called UTIs) (made up of kidneys, ureter, bladder, and urethra) See diagram The male and female lower urinary tract. - An enlarged prostate (a prostate that has grown bigger)
+- Usually, the cause of overactive bladder symptoms is unknown. - Sometimes OAB is related to other conditions like: - Infections in your urinary tract (called UTIs) (made up of kidneys, ureters, bladder, and urethra) See diagram The male and female lower urinary tract. - An enlarged prostate (a prostate that has grown bigger) - Diseases of the brain and spinal cord (such as multiple sclerosis, Parkinson's disease, spinal cord injury, or stroke)

-- Diseases of the brain and spinal cord (such as multiple sclerosis, Parkinson's disease, spinal cord injury, or stroke) - Your urologist will ask you questions and do exams to keep an eye on your symptoms. - You will need different types of treatment for different bladder problems.
+Your urologist will ask you questions and do exams to keep an eye on your symptoms.